Chapter 7 : The Man in the Smoke

 He clapped her on the shoulder and pulled back.
 “See, there’s the Vic we all know and love.”
-He glanced over his shoulder dramatically and said, “And anyway, the reason I don’t have a girlfriend is because I’m madly in love with my boss.”
+He glanced over his shoulder, lowered his voice, and said, “And anyway, the real reason I don’t have a girlfriend is because I’m madly in love with my boss.”

 “Oh, God,” Victoire said, wiping away her tears one more time and pointing her wand at the orbs floating along the ceiling.
-“You’ve got to be kidding me."
 The room lit up, revealing a broad grin across his face.
 “You have issues,” she informed him.
 “You were dropped on your head as a child, weren’t you?”

 Van shrugged.
 “Quite possibly,” he said cheerfully, getting up and pulling his chair back across the floor.
 “Now get to work.”

 Despite Van’s somewhat callous methods, Victoire found to her surprise that she was feeling a little better about everything.
 She grabbed a stack of papers and got to work.